YouTube Shorts Algorithm Update: January 2026

 If viewers frequently give negative signals, such as instant swipes, “not interested”, survey responses saying “not relevant”, then it’s more likely your Short’s reach will stall early. - Clickbait titles or thumbnails that don’t match the Short are riskier.

 Users now have one strong negative action, not two soft ones.
-Misaligned expectations can trigger more explicit negative feedback. - Clarity and honesty matter more than ever.
+Misaligned expectations can trigger more explicit negative feedback.

 The promise (idea/title/hook) and the payoff (what the Short actually delivers) need to align tightly.
 If people feel tricked, the feedback YouTube collects will work against you.